jmccann-dev-10/regex-notes/README.md

 __"12 -14 52 60 -2 456 25"__

 For the above example, we can use `\d` to select any single digit character.
 If we place a hyphen infront of it (`-\d`), we might asssume this would help us find the negative numbers as well, but only the `-1` and `-2` light up.
 If we wrap character combination into square brackets (`[-\d]`), expanding the short hand inside of the character class, then all of the numbers and hyphens light up in this case.
-At this point we're still only grabbing single characters in our patterns, but we'll address that in the next section.
+At this point we're still only grabbing single characters in our patterns, but we'll address that in the section on quantifiers.

 #### d.
 Negations
 ### 3. Quantifiers